 This shortcut version of the classic Spanish romesco sauce—a combination of tomatoes, red peppers, bread, and almonds—is an easy, quick appetizer to prepare for cocktail parties.
 Its flavors pair well with anything from vegetable crudités to grilled chicken breasts and pasta, but here we’ve opted to serve it with simple oven-roasted shrimp.
+This appetizer pairs wonderfully with our Poblano Peppers.

 Game plan: The romesco can be made up to 5 days in advance and refrigerated in a covered container.